LukePappa/Ourism/text.md

 God transcends, grounds, and is everything.
-Conscious union with Him constitutes true fulfillment.
+Conscious union with God constitutes true fulfillment.